naofireblade/homebridge-weather-plus/README.md

 ### Weather Underground

-This supports the new Weather Underground (Online in Jan 2019.)
-The old API was turned off by Weather Underground in March 2019 and was replaced with a newer API.
-The current API, unlike the one it replaced, does not provide forecast data.
-The location info is also changed, you need to provide a StationID, users who post their own feed data to Weather Underground all have a StationID.
+Since March 2019 you need to register your own weather station with Weather Underground to get weather data in exchange.
+After you registered your weather device ([here](https://www.wunderground.com/member/devices)), you can use the API.

-The **location** parameter is the Weather Underground StationID.
+The **location** parameter is your personal StationID.

-The **key** parameter is the API key that you get by registering for the Weather Underground service--see  https://www.wunderground.com/member/api-keys
+The **key** parameter is the API key that you get from ([here](https://www.wunderground.com/member/api-keys))

 ```json
 "platforms": [